mansstiv/System-Programming/README.md

 # Part3 - serverClient

 <p>Purpose of this project is similar as it were in Part 2.
-However this time except multiple processes communicating with named-pipes, we have also a multithread client and a multithread server working together.</p>
+However this time except multiple processes communicating with named-pipes, a multithread client and a multithread server is added.</p>

 <p>Gained <b>knowledge</b> on <b>thread</b> and <b>socket programming</b> and on <b>network communication (Server-Client model)</b>.</p>